rajasegar/awesome-htmx/README.md

 - [Bootify.io](https://bootify.io) - Create Spring Boot apps with Thymeleaf and htmx in the browser.
 - [HTMX for ⚡️ fiber](https://github.com/ZEISS/fiber-htmx) - 🔨Write HTML and HTMX applications in pure Go using ⚡️ fiber.
 And lot more ...
 - [swift-http-types-htmx](https://github.com/alephao/swift-http-types-htmx) - HTMX extensions for swift-http-types
+- [htmx-debugger](https://github.com/NomadicDaddy/htmx-debugger) - A Chrome extension for debugging and viewing htmx events and attributes

 ## Videos